plone/volto/docs/source/user-manual/autosave.md

 (autosave-comments-label)=
 ## Autosave comments
-Comments are also saved locally even though we are not in edit mode or add.
+Comments are also saved locally, even though you are not in edit or add mode.
 After loading local data if comment is submitted, it will deleted from localStorage.